 by Anil Prasad

-It’s accurate to say that Yes’ recent existence has fallen into the latter category.
+It’s accurate to say Yes’ recent existence has fallen into the latter category.
 The group’s original lead vocalist and co-founder Jon Anderson exited in 2008 due to respiratory issues.
 The act went on to recruit replacement singer Benoît David later that year.
-The fact that David was from a Yes tribute band, sourced from watching a YouTube video, proved controversial, but he was eventually accepted by the fanbase and settled into the demanding role.
-David also sang Yes’ latest studio album, 2011’s Fly From Here.
-The Trevor Horn-produced release proved to be the band’s highest-selling disc since 1994’s Talk, charting in the top-20 and top-40 worldwide.
+The fact that David was from a Yes tribute band named Close to the Edge, found from watching a YouTube video, proved controversial, but he was eventually accepted by the fanbase and settled into the demanding role.
+David also sang on Yes’ latest studio album, 2011’s Fly From Here.
+The Trevor Horn-produced release proved to be the band’s biggest-selling recording since 1994’s Talk.

 To everyone’s surprise, David left Yes in early 2012 for health and personal reasons in the middle of the group’s unexpected critical and commercial renaissance.
-Seemingly without pause, the band immediately brought Jon Davison, lead singer of prog-rockers Glass Hammer and another Yes tribute band, into the fold.
-The Fly From Here tour continued in 2012, with Davison cementing his role in the group for the forseeable future.
-A new studio album with Davison and Horn is a serious possibility for 2013.
+Without pause, the band brought Jon Davison, lead singer of Glass Hammer and another Yes tribute band called Roundabout, into the fold.
+The Fly From Here tour continued in 2012, with Davison cementing his role in the group.

 In addition to presiding over Yes lineup changes, Squire recently released an album under the band name Squackett titled A Life Within a Day.
-It’s a collaboration with ex-Genesis guitarist Steve Hackett and producer/keyboardist Roger King.
+It’s a collaboration with ex-Genesis guitarist Steve Hackett and producer-keyboardist Roger King.
 The disc offers up a set of melodic, accessible songs, full of lush harmony vocals and addictive hooks.
-It’s sophisticated, prog-infused pop inspired by the late-‘60s “anything goes” psychedelic era.
+It’s sophisticated, art-pop effort inspired by the late-‘60s psychedelic era.

 Innerviews called Squire during the Philadelphia stop of the Fly From Here tour.
-The Ritz-Carlton receptionist had to be assured his hilarious, pun-infused pseudonym was real before agreeing to put the call through.
+The Ritz-Carlton hotel receptionist had to be assured his pseudonym "Hugh Valways" was real before agreeing to put the call through.

-That’s an intriguing alias.
+That’s an amusing alias.
 Do you still have fans chasing you into hotels these days?

 [laughs] No, there aren’t as many of those as there used to be.
 We’re just used to having pseudonyms on tour after all these years.